-A majority of the votes that can be cast, or 14,092,314 votes.
-We urge you to vote by proxy even if you plan to attend the annual meeting, so that we will know as soon as possible that enough votes will be present for us to hold the meeting.
+A majority of the votes that can be cast, or 14,260,440 votes.
+We urge you to vote by proxy even if you plan to attend the annual meeting so that we will know as soon as possible whether enough votes will be present for us to hold the meeting.